stnolting/fpga_puf/README.md

 as processor platform.
 The `fpga_puf` IP module is added to the processor's "Custom Functions Subsystem (CFS)", which is a _blank_ template for implementing custom application-specific co-processors.

-The setup is synthesized for different FPGAs using different toolchains (like Intel and Lattice).
-A specific bitstream generated and programmed into _several_ FPGAs of the _same_ type to check for chip-specific ID variations.
+The setup is synthesized for different FPGAs using different toolchains (tested with Intel Quartus Prime, Lattice Radiant and Xilinx Vivado).
+A specific bitstream generated and programmed into _several_ FPGAs of the _same_ type to check for chip-specific
+ID variations.
 On one chip the ID is generated several times to check if it is "stable over time" and thus, reliable.

 ### Setup